-Background
+2. Background

-Projections indicate that the global population may grow to 9-14 billion by 2100, with global GDP per capita increasing from an average US\$10,000 today to US\$35-155,000 in 2100(1), increasing global demands for water, food and energy.
-Global demand for crops is expected to rise 60-110% by 2050 (2, 3) fueling a projected 50% increase in water demand (4) while at the same time, the use of crops or crop area for the production of bioenergy creates an additional pressure.
-Climate change and associated increases in extreme weather events will also impact the availability and quality of water resources (5), agricultural production and associated demands for irrigation (6), and ecosystems, resulting in total economic losses estimated to reach 5-20% of GDP by 2100 (7).
-These losses could be reduced significantly if the global mean temperature rise were to be constrained to 2°C above pre-industrial levels (8).
-On the other hand, the collapse of states, the chance of major pandemics in addition to erratic climate events may throw this business as usual scenario into disarray.
-Against these alternative background scenarios, the UN has proposed sustainability goals including "Ensure availability and sustainable management of water and sanitation for all" (goal 6); "End hunger, achieve food security and improved nutrition and promote sustainable agriculture" (goal 2); and provide "access to affordable, reliable, sustainable and modern energy for all" (goal 7); whilst at the same time reducing "climate change and its impacts" (goal 13) and ensuring "sustainable consumption and production patterns" (goal 12) (9).
+Global population is expected grow to 9-14 billion by 2100, with global GDP per capita increasing from an average US \$10,000 today to US \$35-155,000 within the same timeframe (1).
+The demand for water, food, and energy needed to sustain this population growth is also expected to increase.
+For example, demand for food crops is predicted to rise 60-110% by 2050 (2,3), fueling a projected 50% increase in water consumption (4).
+Simultaneously, production of bioenergy will require dedicated crops or crop area, creating additional pressure on water resources and land availability for food growth.
+Extreme weather events related to climate change will also impact the availability and quality of water resources (5), agricultural production and irrigation needs (6), and ecosystem health, resulting in total economic losses of 5-20% of GDP by 2100 (7).
+These losses could be reduced significantly if global mean temperature rise is constrained to 2°C above pre-industrial levels (8).
+However, unpredictable social calamities such as the collapse of states or major pandemics may occur in conjunction with erratic climate change, thus offsetting any gains made from stabilization of global temperature.
+In anticipation of these scenarios, the UN has proposed sustainability goals including "ensure availability and sustainable management of water and sanitation for all" (goal 6); "end hunger, achieve food security and improved nutrition and promote sustainable agriculture" (goal 2); and provide "access to affordable, reliable, sustainable and modern energy for all" (goal 7); while at the same time reducing "climate change and its impacts" (goal 13) and ensuring "sustainable consumption and production patterns" (goal 12) (9).
 This raises the question: what can the scientific community provide in terms of knowledge and modelling tools in support of achieving these goals?

-The Earth system (coupled processes of the atmosphere, geosphere, and biosphere) is increasingly dominated by human action, and at the same time Earth system processes continue to significantly impact human life and well-being (10).
-This creates an urgent need for closer coupling of social simulation models representing human behavior with Earth system models (ESMs) that focus on biogeophysical process representation (11).
+The Earth system, comprised of linked processes between the atmosphere, geosphere, and biosphere, is increasingly dominated by human action.
+At the same time, Earth system processes continue to significantly impact human life and well being (10).
+This creates an urgent need for tighter coupling between social simulation models representing human behavior and Earth system models (ESMs) that focus on biogeophysical processes (11).
 Advances in ESM science is giving us invaluable insights into Earth system dynamics and helping us better plan for future conditions.
-But, existing models typically consider humans as external to the Earth system, allowing for few (if any) feedbacks based on the diverse human decisions and activities that might amplify or dampen environmental changes.
-Human managed land-cover is initialized in land components of ESMs and estimates of anthropogenic greenhouse gases (e.g., Representative Concentration Pathways) are injected into ESMs at different time intervals.
-At the same time, most current global models of human action focus on the social world of economic markets, resource extraction, agriculture, energy production/consumption, etc.; biophysical phenomena are considered as externalities or as boundary conditions 2.
+However, existing models typically consider humans as exogenous to the Earth system.
+This precludes few, if any, feedbacks based on human decisions and activities that might amplify or dampen environmental changes from being effectively represented in computational models.
+For example, human managed land-cover is initialized in land components of ESMs and estimates of anthropogenic greenhouse gases (e.g., Representative Concentration Pathways) are injected into ESMs at different time intervals.
+At the same time, most global-scale models of human activity focus on economic markets, resource extraction, agriculture, energy production/consumption, etc., and portray biophysical phenomena as externalities or boundary conditions.